 Power generation companies are contractually obligated to deliver a certain amount of power over a certain amount of time.
 These days, with the decentralization of power stations to provide power closer to where it’s needed, they also have to be ready to activate peaking units instantly when demand spikes.
 Varnish created by lubricant oxidation in a turbine can cause gas regulation valves to stick and impair oil cooler performance, resulting in serious operational issues or, in the worst case, an automatic shutdown or failure to start.
 The inability to deliver power on demand can result in severe fines and penalties from state energy commissions, combined with enormous maintenance and repair bills, not to mention lasting damage to the provider’s reputation.

-Chevron has recently launched its next-generation GST® Premium XL 32 and Premium XL 46 to meet these more stringent requirements, in particular the Mitsubishi MS04-MA-CL002 specification.
+Chevron has recently launched its next-generation GST Advantage™ with VARTECH™ Technology EP and RO turbine oils formulated to meet these more stringent requirements.
 These products are formulated on Group II base oils, which are more refined than Group I and exhibit superior oxidation stability, with an additive system that further reduces the tendency for varnish precursors to form.
+By limiting the varnish precursors, these oils help control varnish formation and extend oil life.
 In dry turbine oil stability testing, or TOST, our premium products exhibited excellent oxidation and deposit control performance, as well as varnish resistance.

 Some in the industry have gone the more expensive route of polyalkylene glycol or PAG-based turbine oils, some of which are purported to be “varnish free.”
 Our testing has concluded that claim is not true.
 PAG oils are hydroscopic, which means they will absorb water and experience some acid formation and degradation as a result.